NinjaCatVPN/DeleteMyAccount/Erase-My-Data.md

 For any further clarification or assistance regarding account deletion and data management, please contact our support team at support@ninjacatvpn.com

 We value your trust in our application and are committed to safeguarding your personal data.
 Thank you for using NinjaCatVPN!

----

-Make sure to customize the text according to the specific details of your application.
-Once you have created this page, ensure there is a direct link to this section within your application and submit the URL of this page when publishing on Google Play Store.